j-crowe/Mandrill/README.md

 # Mandrill Verify

-Flexible jQuery form validation, no forms or form submission required
+Flexible jQuery form validation, no forms or form submission required.

 ## Version

-0.1
+0.2

 ## Requirements

 jQuery >= 1.8

-notify.js
+notify.js (will remove this requirement for built in and/or customizable error handling)

 ## Install